-Preschoolers begin to recognize some familiar words in print such as their name, mom, dad or stop.
-They will also identify five to seven letters and their eventually they will name all upper- and lowercase letters when presented in random order.
+Preschoolers begin to recognize some

+familiar words in print such as their name, mom, dad or stop.
+They will also identify five to seven letters and their recognize the sound of the associated sounds until eventually they will name all upper- and lowercase letters when presented in random order.

-Primary schoolers start to read high-frequency sight words and identify all letters and their sounds.
+Primary schoolers start

+to read high-frequency sight words and identify all letters and their sounds.
 They will sound out words and use techniques to decode unfamiliar words such as text context, letter patterns or reread to determine the meaning of unfamiliar words.